oktadev/okta-blog/_source/_posts/2024-09-10-angular-dpop-jwt.md

 Authorization: Bearer {yourAccessToken}
 ```

 The call succeeds even though you call from a different client, like you saw in the prior step, calling the Users API.
 The call succeeds for a privileged user as long as the Okta Application has the `okta.apps.read` and the OIDC config has the scope.
 You may say that's a lot of constraints, and you're right.
 Okta adds a lot of guards when making API requests about the resources in the top-level Okta org, such as the list of Okta applications.
-This example demonstrates how powerful and vulnerable a privileged user, such as an admin, access is.
+This example demonstrates how powerful and vulnerable tokens issued for privileged users like admins are.
 Anyone with the token can make the same request, even if they are an attacker.

 Back in the app, sign out to clear the authenticated session and tokens.
 We're making changes that require you to sign in from scratch.